Nitrate levels on the rise in rural Minnesota drinking water

 Is your drinking water safe?

-Chances are yes, but professionals at the Canon River Watershed Partnership — which covers 946,400 acres and includes part of six different counties, including Le Sueur County — are encouraging property owners with private wells to run a test for contaminants following data recently released regarding nitrate levels in rural drinking water.
+Chances are yes, but professionals at the Cannon River Watershed Partnership are encouraging property owners with private wells to run a test for contaminants following data recently released regarding nitrate levels in rural drinking water.

 According to a data analysis released Wednesday by the Environmental Working Group — a nonprofit and non-partisan organization that uses research, advocacy, and education tools to drive consumer choice and civic action for a healthier environment commonly referred to as EWG — nitrate contamination of drinking water has increased across Minnesota’s farm country.
 The analyzed data comes from 115 water utilities, serving more than 500,000 Minnesotans, with elevated levels of nitrate between 1995 and 2018.
 About 63% of these systems saw increases in nitrate during that time, impacting 218,000 people.